Pcoutros/movie-rental-database/README.md

 ## How to Use

-You will need access to Oracle SQL Developer
+You will need access to Oracle SQL Developer and an Oracle Database